blanfried/Oso-Tech/content/english/_index.md

 about:
   enable: true
   title: "A Personal Programmer For Your Small Business"
   description: "Small-businesses need websites in order to survive and thrive.
-Website can be horribly expensive and time consuming.
-We make this process easier by providing professionally coded websites from as low as $250/month.
-This price includes your own personal web developer for the duration of your subscription, allowing you to constantly customize until you get exactly what you want."
+Website can be horribly expensive and time consuming.<br/>
+  <br/> We make this process easier by providing professionally coded websites from as low as $250/month.<br/>
+  <br/>This price includes your own personal web developer for the duration of your subscription, allowing you to constantly customize until you get exactly what you want."
-  content: "<br/> If you choose from one of our 56+ optimized templates, we guarantee you a fully functional and customized website in 4 days, or it's free.
-All you must do is contact us with your chosen design. <br/> <br/> We will respond within one business day detailing the information needed from you to get going.
-Once we have this information, we are off and your site will be live within four days. <br/> <br/> Once your site is completed and live you will still have your own personal web dev to interact with over the next two months free of additional charge.
-Therefore, you can rest knowing that you can continue changing and customizing your site even once it is finished."
+  content: ""
   image: "images/wrapper-img.svg"

 ######################### Portfolio ###############################